hrescak/Sketch-Layer-Tools/README.md

 - **All Bitmap Layers** Selects all the bitmap layers on the current page
 - **Same Fill Color** Selects all the layers that have the same fill color as the layer that's currently selected (only takes into account the bottommost fill)
 - **Same Border Color** Selects all the layers that have the same border color as the selected layer (only takes into account the bottommost border)
+- **Same Fill and Border Color** Selects all the layers that have the same fill and border color as the selected layer (only takes into account the bottommost fill and border)
 - **Layers Starting With…**  Selects all of the layers starting with a given text.
 Good for selecting all 'Rectangle' layers for example
 - **Layers Ending With…** Same as above but looks for layers whose name ends with a given text
 - **Layers with Text in Name…**  Selects all of the layers whose name contains a given text